ironhack-labs/lab-javascript-vikings/README.md

   <summary>How do I remove an element from an array?</summary>
   <br>

-  To remove an array element at a specified index, you should use the `splice()` method.
+  You should use the `splice()` method to remove an array element at a specified index.
 The `splice()` method modifies the original array and returns an array containing the removed elements.

   Syntax: